 Current Practices: All law enforcement trained at the Alaska Law Enforcement Academy (ALET) receive training on trauma-informed investigations.
 Additionally, DPS brought in national trainers on three occasions to train responders in trauma informed interviewing techniques, offering eight course opportunities to both state and local law enforcement officers.
-With the passing of HB 31 in 2018, AS 18.65.240(a) now requires every new police officer to receive 12 hours of sexual assault training.
+With the passing of HB 31 in 2018, AS 18.65.240(a) requires every new police officer to receive 12 hours of sexual assault training.
+The ALET receive 16 hours of training on sexual assault investigations.